BlueBrain/Ultraliser/README.md

 * The watertighness verification code in _Ultraliser_ is based on an extended version of the [MeshFix library](https://github.com/MarcoAttene/MeshFix-V2.1).
 MeshFix is developed by _Marco Attene_, Consiglio Nazionale delle Ricerche, Istituto di Matematica Applicata e Tecnologie Informatiche, Sezione di Genova, IMATI-GE / CNR, and can be redistributed and modified under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or any later version.

-* The mesh analysis code is implemented based on the metrics described in the [The Verdict Geometric Quality Library](https://coreform.com/papers/verdict_quality_library.pdf).
+* The mesh analysis code is implemented based on the metrics described in [The Verdict Geometric Quality Library](https://coreform.com/papers/verdict_quality_library.pdf).

 * The morphology analysis code is implemented based on the metrics described in [NeuroMorphoVis](https://github.com/BlueBrain/NeuroMorphoVis/wiki/Analysis).